 Built in the 1880s, the Anderson Barn has served many functions: the Anderson’s family barn; the home for a riding stable in the 1950s; and now the Anderson Barn History Museum.
 The museum features changing exhibits that showcase the EHF collections, and the HandsOn Hayloft.
 The HandsOn Hayloft is fully interactive fun zone for children of all ages – a great way to engage children in history!
 Stop in at the Anderson Barn History Museum to learn more about the EHF and our programs and tours, and to purchase General Admission or Guided Tour tickets.

-The EHF purchased and restored the Anderson Barn in the late 1980s, and it served as a both a museum and the EHF administrative offices until the creation of the ARC in 2009.
+The EHF purchased the Anderson Barn in the late 1980s from Marion and Bert Allen, who generously reduced the price.
+It was restored and served as a both a museum and the EHF administrative offices until the creation of the ARC in 2009.

 ARC (Archival Resource Center)